Mon–Fri: 8:00 AM – 5:00 PM · Sat: 8:00 AM – 12:00 PM

 Rule of thumb

 A new noise is always a signal.
 It will not go away if you ignore it.
 The longer you wait, the more the repair costs.
-A $150 bearing becomes a $600 knuckle.
-An $80 pad becomes a $200 rotor.
+A neglected wheel bearing can take out the knuckle, and a worn pad left too long destroys the rotor — either way, the bill climbs fast.

 Need a part or a second opinion?